Boostport/protoprivacy/README.md

 ```

 ### Implement crypter
-In order to encrypt and decrypt messages, you need to implement a crypter.
+To encrypt and decrypt messages, you need to implement a crypter.
 The crypter is supplied the data subject id
 and the bytes to encrypt or decrypt.
-The crypter is responsible for deriving the key from the data subject id and the
+The crypter is responsible for deriving the key from the data subject id, and the
 implementation of the encryption and decryption functions is left to the implementer.
+If the key has been deleted, the
+crypter should return nil as the ciphertext and nil as the error (`nil, nil`).
 We are unable to ship a concrete
 implementation of a crypter as it is dependent on the use case and the encryption algorithm used.

 For implementing your encryption and decryption functions, we recommend using the following libraries: